jakekrishnamurti/rhythm-generator/README.md

 * Add the abilty to generate multiple exercises in one document
 * Add cross-platform support (i.e. replace wxPython): PDFWindow from wxPython only supports Windows and wxPython has issues with OSX so I need to use something else

+## **Known Issues:**

+* Trying to create an exercise with a very large number of bars (around 900+) causes LilyPond to fail to create the PDF (so I have limited the maximum number of bars to 200 for now)

 ## **Attributions**

 Icon made by [Freepik](https://www.flaticon.com/authors/freepik) from [www.flaticon.com](www.flaticon.com)